ManasHarsh/Cobra/README.md

 The script is made for educational and ethical purposes only.
 Usage of the script for attacking targets without prior mutual consent is illegal.
 I am not responsible for any misuse or damage caused by this script.

+## Cobra with Docker:

+Pull the latest tagged Cobra docker image:
+`docker pull manasharsh/cobra:latest`

+Run the image with this command:
+`docker run -it --entrypoint bash manasharsh/cobra`

+Launch the cobra agent:
+`./Cobra.sh`